BroadbandForum/usp/specification/extensions/iot/index.md

     IoTCapability.i.BinaryControl.Value = ...
 ```

-The value can be changed either directly by a USP Set operation, or via two commands:

-* The `Toggle()` command corresponds to the behavior of a switch, changing the value to the other state.
+The value can be changed either directly by a USP Set operation, or via The `Toggle()` command, which corresponds to the behavior of a switch, changing the value to the other state.
-* The `Push()` command corresponds to the behavior of a push button, changing the value to `true` and immediately changing it back to `false` upon release.
-In this case the `Value`  parameter is Read Only.

 #### LevelControl